 Pupils may need a social worker due to safeguarding or welfare needs.
 We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health.
 All TCAT academies maintain a register of Vulnerable Pupils including those with allocated Social Workers.
-At Penketh High School this is the Safeguarding Registers.
-This holds pupils with Social Workers and those within the Early Help Process, holds pupils who are receiving support from agencies or intensely at school and a monitoring section.
-Penketh High School's safeguarding Team made up of the DSL's, Senior DSL and Mental Health Lead meet fortnightly to monitor the wellbeing of these pupils.
+At Penketh South CP School this is the Vulnerable Pupils Register (VPR).
+The VPR holds pupils with Social Workers and those within the Early Help Process, as well as those who are receiving additional support for mental health concerns.
+The VPR holds pupils who are receiving support from agencies or intensely at school.
+Penketh South CP School's safeguarding team is made up of the DSL's, the Mental Health Lead and the SENCO.
+They meet each week to discuss the needs of the children and appropriate actions necessary or actions taken and the impact they have had.